This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Acoustics – Characteristics of Audible Sound”.

 d) Increase in the amplitude of the sound decreases the intensity

-Explanation: Pitch of the sound increases with increase in frequency.
+Explanation: Pitch of the sound increases with an increase in frequency.
 Decibel is equal to 1/10 of bel.
-Increase in the amplitude of the sound increases the intensity.
+An increase in the amplitude of the sound increases the intensity.

 Sanfoundry Global Education & Learning Series – Building Construction.